api-platform/docs/api-bundle/index.md

 # API Bundle

 DunglasApiBundle is an easy to use and powerful system to create [hypermedia-driven REST APIs](http://en.wikipedia.org/wiki/HATEOAS).
-It is a component of the [Dunglas's API Platform framework](http://api-platform.com) and it can be used as a standalone bundle for [the Symfony framework](http://symfony.com).
+It is a component of the [API Platform framework](https://api-platform.com) and it can be used as a standalone bundle for [the Symfony framework](https://symfony.com).

 It embraces [JSON for Linked Data (JSON-LD)](http://json-ld.org) and [Hydra Core Vocabulary](http://www.hydra-cg.com) web standards.